File Lock PEA - Filesystem-Level Encryption

 For a comparison between TrueCrypt, VeraCrypt and CipherShed see this article.

 Disk encryption is usually very fast: these programs can encrypt large amounts of data in a relatively short time.

 This is probably the biggest advantage over file encryption programs that operate on filesystem level rather than on disk sectors.

 Disk encryption programs are therefore normally around a multiple faster than file encryption programs.

-One problem, however, is that all the data must be decrypted, not only the file that is needed.
-To take a short look in a small text file, the entire partition remains without protection.
+One problem, however, is that the protection of all the data is restricted, not only for the file that is needed.
+The data which are not used are still encrypted, but you can easily access them - the door was opened.
+To take a short look in a small text file, the entire partition remains with restricted protection.